tauseef-ameen/KubernetesWorkout/README.md

 ### Labs You Can Actually Run

-All labs are built around **real microservices** — not dummy NGINX or BusyBox pods.
+All labs are built around **real microservices** and not dummy NGINX or BusyBox pods.
 You’ll run, scale, update, and debug applications just like you would in a real job.

 Each chapter mixes **learning + doing**: